-Congratulations to Janet Holm, August’s Unsung Hero
+Congratulations to Janet Holm, the President’s Unsung Hero for August

 Janet Holm, Clover Park Technical College’s outreach coordinator, was selected as the Unsung Hero for the month of August for her efforts to refine CPTC’s business practices and increase student success and educational access.